orange-lemonade/cloudnotes/README.md

 # Amendments to Application

 We made a few changes to the MySQL database schema due to Auth0 handling all of the user authentication and providing each user with it's own unique `sub` id that is authorized and validated every time an endpoint is called.
 Instead of having an individual user table we use this `sub` id as the main `user_id` variable in the `Note` and `Tag` tables.
+We also make use of the PyMySql python library to help handle executing SQL queries.

 Other than those changes the application works well and meets the goals we set in the beginning of this coursework project.
 Login and test it out [here](https://www.cloudnote.links/).